Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) is destined for greater heights as its last quarter sales were 1,142 M - News Daemon

 Sponsored

 A company in the Utilities sector has jumped its sales by 6.70% annually for the last half of the decade.
-While this was happening, its average annual earnings per share was recorded 136.90%.
+Meanwhile, its annual earnings per share averaged 136.90%.
 With a float of $338.69 million, this company’s outstanding shares have now reached $683.51 million.

 Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Utilities – Regulated Water Industry.
+As we move forward, let’s examine how large-scale investors are investing in this stock of the Utilities – Regulated Water Industry.
 The insider ownership of Companhia de Saneamento Basico do Estado de Sao Paulo is 41.50%, while institutional ownership is 14.90%.

 Companhia de Saneamento Basico do Estado de Sao Paulo (SBS) Performance Highlights and Predictions